SynthstromAudible/DelugeFirmware/GOVERNANCE.md

 # Release strategy

-There are releases coming from the ```develop``` branch as beta as well as the ```community``` branch as official releases.
+There are nightly releases covering all changes of the day as well as stable `community` releases.

-For ```develop``` or beta releases:
+`nightly` (beta) releases:
-* All incoming changes come from merging Pull requests from the community.
+* All incoming changes come from merging Pull requests from the community during the day.
-* For every merged Pull request a new beta firmware will be generated and published on GitHub Releases tagged as ```beta``` to allow users to test them.
+* Every night a new `nightly` firmware will be generated and published on GitHub Releases tagged as `nightly` to allow users to test them.
 * The project management team will decide on the right time to pick a promising beta firmware to be a release candidate.

-For ```community``` or official releases the following applies:
+`community` (stable) releases:
-* Before a firmware can be released as official community version it must have been released and published in the Github Releases as release candidate (```rc```) for at least two weeks, giving users and developers the chance to thoroughly test them and give feedback.
+* Before a firmware can be released as official community version it must have been released and published in the Github Releases as release candidate (`rc`) for at least two weeks, giving users and developers the chance to thoroughly test them and give feedback.
-* Only if the project management team has the feeling that the firmware is stable and delivers a better experience than the previous firmware it is released as an official new ```community``` release in the Github Releases.
+* Only if the project management team has the feeling that the firmware is stable and delivers a better experience than the previous firmware it is released as an official new `community` release in the Github Releases.

+# What to expect and when to expect it

+The project is a community effort of mostly volunteers that define the pace of development with their generous contributions.
+This means that both the features that are contributed and the timelines can not be known in advance.
+The nightly releases should ensure that everyone can test the latest and greatest of what has been achieved as soon as possible (please backup your files before starting any testing).
+There is also always the possibility to contribute to the project yourself, see the [contribution guidelines](CONTRIBUTING.md).